w3nhao/RecSystemOnLargePretrainedModel/README.md

 ### how to use
 Clone this repository first, and download the data from [here](https://share.weiyun.com/eJh8dB51), uncompress data.tar to the folder `data/`

-The data link need a password, please contact me via wenhao.deng@foxmail.com for the password.
+If you want to gain accessment of the data, please contact me via wenhao.deng@foxmail.com for the password.

 The file structure should be like this:
 ```